 3. Plan your exam date

 Don’t wait until the last minute to schedule your exam.
 You’ll want to take the exam while the information is still fresh in your mind.
 Determine when and where you would like to take your exam and build your study plan by working backwards from your desired exam date.
-For the CPIM, try to take all five CPIM modules in the recommended order within a one-year period.

 4. Purchase Exam